kul-work/Technocratic-Democracy/FAQ.md

     * Semi-Participatory System: Combining elements of direct democracy with technocratic competence, balancing expert knowledge and public participation.
     * Referendums: Utilizing referendums to validate legislative decisions, ensuring active citizen involvement in the decision-making process.

-**3. How would the legislative branch function in a Technocratic Democracy?**
+**How would the legislative branch function in a Technocratic Democracy?**

 The Parliament would consist of two chambers with membership proportional to the population, including the diaspora.
 Key features include: